microprediction/monteprediction/TFRO.md

 It is possible that by the time you read this careers@crunchdao.com will work.

 ## Ways I can help you if you want career advice
-I don't have much.
-Maybe just one piece of advice that is intended to be counter to some thinking I have seen in the eager yound minds of tomorrow.
-I believe one should never, ever try to predict that something you learn *won't* be useful - or dimiss things for that reason.
-Do not be guided by what you perceive to be commercially significant.
-Read [this](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop) comment.
+Not sure I'm the best to ask and I don't have much that's truly differentiated on that front.
+Maybe just one piece of advice that is intended to be counter to some thinking I have seen in the eager yound minds of tomorrow: namely that I believe one should never, ever try to predict that something you learn *won't* be useful - or prune your search and learning for that reason.
+I made a comment [here](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop) down those lines.

 ## Ways I can help you if you "would like to learn more about my business"
 Terrific.
 Best way would be to: